ekoschik/Windows-classic-samples/Samples/WindowPlacement/Win32Concepts.md

 It is important to handle failures when using HMONITOR APIs, even when using `MONITOR_DEFAULTTONEAREST`.
 The handle this call returns will never be null, but it could become invalid before it is used.
-All monitor data should be queried before making any changes to the window position or other state.

 ```cpp
 MONITORINFOEX mi { sizeof(mi) };